danhorst/danhorst.com/content/writing/2013-01-11-standards-and-practices.md

 Practices arise out of patterns of behavior created while people do their work.
 Practices are enforced by social contracts.
-Without leadership practices diverge organically.
+Practices diverge organically without clear leadership.